WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

     [*SYSOP* (8 HP, 1D6+1 DAMAGE).
 A system operator.
 Wields a custom GUN.EXE, loves excuses to use it.], [
       *CRO DIAL TONE* (15 HP, 1D6+1 DAMAGE).\
       *DROPPED CALL:* A CYCLOPS analyst sent into the Ideaspace to covertly install monitoring software.
 They lingered too long and developed Achiba Syndrome.
-Now designated DIAL TONE, they speak with snippets from system messages & automated phone lines.\
+Now designated DIAL TONE, they speak with snippets from automated phone lines.\
       *NO CARRIER (BOSS MOVE):* Attacks FIST's connection directly.
 Roll *+TAC*: *10+* you're fine, *7--9* dazed for one round, *6-* gain a level of DATA LOSS.
     ],
   )